mperezortiz/mperezortiz.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2022-05-01 15:59:00-0400
+date: 2022-09-01 15:59:00-0400
 inline: true
 ---

-Joined the steering committee to improve Education for Sustainable Development at UCL.
+My piece at WIRED on [an algorithm to get more energy out of wind turbines is out](https://www.wired.co.uk/article/wind-turbine-efficiency-algorithm)